Biology (BIO)

 BIO 104.
 Developing skills and Approaches for Science Success.
 (1-2; maximum 2)

-Teaches effective study strategies to enable comprehension of basic biology concepts emphasized in the introductory biology course, BIO/MBI 115/116; Explores the relationship of these concepts to current endeavors such as scientific research; emphasizes development of skills and habits of mind that will ensure success for biological science majors.
+Teaches effective study strategies to enable comprehension of basic biology concepts emphasized in the introductory biology course, BIO/MBI 115/116; Explores the relationship of these concepts to current endeavors such as scientific research; Emphasizes development of skills and habits of mind that will ensure success for biological science majors.

 BIO 115.
 Biological Concepts: Ecology, Evolution, Genetics, and Diversity.
 (4)